shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 <img src="assets/cumulative_budgets.png" width="100%">
 ```

 The plot shows that the cumulative return of CORN-K outperforms the other algorithms almost all the time.
-Note that the initial investment for all of the algorithms is set to 1 (this can be modified by setting the keyword argument `init_budg` for each algorithm).Now, let's investigate the performance of the algorithms in terms of some of prominent performance metrics:
+Note that the initial investment for all of the algorithms is set to 1 (this can be modified by setting the keyword argument `init_budg` for each algorithm).
+Now, let's investigate the performance of the algorithms in terms of some of prominent performance metrics:

 ```julia
 julia> all_metrics = OPSMetrics.([m_corn_u.b, m_corn_k.b, m_drcorn_k.b], Ref(rel_pr));